(Not Your Typical) Feast Gatherings

 We are not responsible for entertainment and childcare.
 However, we are willing to coordinate facilitating those who are interested in planning/leading or participating in particular activities/programs during the event.
 There are plenty of things we can do on the premises as well as nearby attractions.

-Since we are opening our homestead to the public, we cannot guarantee the conduct of each member in attendance.
-All will be expected to exercise wisdom and sound judgment in community affairs, particularly surrounding the weaker members of the community.
+All who attend will be expected to exercise wisdom and sound judgment in community affairs, particularly surrounding the weaker members of the community.

 In Conclusion